 The next stop is Buttonwoods Brewery in Cranston.
 Buttonwoods was founded in 2016 by Morgan Snyder, a Virginia native who first thought about opening a brewery while attending college in his home state.
 He started homebrewing, but in order to learn more about the industry, he worked as an unpaid helper on the bottling line at a brewery in Richmond.
 Later he worked as a draft technician in Brooklyn and started brewing at the Bronx Brewery.
 The name of the brewery is derived from a type of sycamore tree, and the tap handles are made from reclaimed buttonwood.
 The taproom walls are covered in board reclaimed from an 1850’s barn built in Rhode Island.
 While visiting, we will enjoy a diverse range of styles to please most any palate.

 Our Last stop is Long Live Beerworks.
 Long Live opened in Providence’s historic West End in late 2016.
 Founder Armando De Dona’s passion for brewing started in 2001 from a home brewing kit that his sister bought him.
 He later studied commercial beer-making and traditional cask-conditioning in the U.K., and is one of the founding members of the Rhode Island Brewing Society.
-Long Live Beerworks brews on a seven-barrel system, and they intentionally do not offer flagship beers.
-Their beer is immensely popular, and they recently announced plans to relocate their brewery to a much larger space only a mile away.
+Long Live brews on a seven-barrel system, and they intentionally do not offer flagship beers.
+Now in a spacious new two-level facility, you can really enjoy the experience as you sip on their very popular beers.

 After our last stop on the tour, we will hop back on the bus and head back to Providence and drop off at the legendary Trinity Brewhouse.